walkerje/veritable_lasagna/README.md

 **Veritable Lasagna** **_(VL)_** is a cross-platform library written in C11.
 It implements a variety of common memory allocators, data structures, and algorithms.
 The majority of this interface is loosely modeled on the C++ STL, and many functions might seem familiar.
 There are no dependencies aside from the standard library.
-**_There is absolutely no type safety in this library._** There are no macro templates provided for any structure.
+There are no macro templates provided for any structure.
 All operations are performed on arbitrary byte sequences, regardless of type.
 Moreover, these structures are interdependent on one another by design.

 This interdependent design is sensitive to regression when the behavior of any structure is modified.